How was that taste of fall, Colorado?

 Well, shoot, guys.
 This was just about the easiest five star we have come across in a while.
-We barely began eating when then “five” started getting thrown down with emphasis.
-So, all the elements came together and were just good.
+We barely began eating when the “five” started getting thrown down with emphasis.
+All the elements came together and were just good.
 You start with good things and when you throw them together in a quesadilla shell of melted cheese, you can’t NOT love the end product.
-So, the crema was really lovely.
+That creamy dreamy crema was really lovely.
 The slaw was bitter from the vinegar, but the sweetness of the seafood and the sour cream style creama cut it.
 We threw some hot sauce on them, and they would have been super amazing with avocado in place of the shrimp for a veggie version… or with the shrimp, because who are we kidding, we live only once.

 So… in the words of my mother, “we should head to Panama next week so we can sing Van Halen’s Panama?!” ❤ so with that, I think two things– my mom is probably WAY COOLER than yours and we will be in Panama for #115!!